-Application Section Form Type Instruction HRSA/Program Guidelines Application for Federal Assistance (SF-424) Form Pages 1, 2 & 3 of the SF-424 face page.
+Application Section Form Type Instructions HRSA/Program Guidelines Application for Federal Assistance (SF-424) Form Pages 1, 2 & 3 of the SF-424 face page.
 Required.
 Not counted in the page limit Project Abstract Summary Form Form Ensure the Project Abstract field succinctly describes the project in plain language that the public can understand and use without the full proposal.
-Use 4,000 characters or less. in plain Refer to Section 5.1.ix of this Guide and the derstand NOFO for detailed instructions, if applicable Additional Congressional District Attachment Can be uploaded on page 3 of SF-424 - Box 16 If this attachment is included, it will be counted in the page limit.
-Project Narrative Attachment Form Form Supports the upload of Project Narrative document Required.
+Use 4,000 characters or less.
+Required.
 Not counted in the page limit.
+Refer to Section 4.1.ix of this Guide and the NOFO for detailed instructions, if applicable.
+Additional Congressional District Attachment Can be uploaded on the third page of SF- 424 - Box 16 If this attachment is included, it will be counted in the page limit.
+Project Narrative File(s) Attachment Form Form Supports the upload of Mandatory Project Narrative document Required.
+Not counted in the page limit.
 Mandatory Project Narrative Attachment Must be uploaded in Project Narrative File Attachment form.
 Click the "Add Mandatory Project Narrative File" button.
 Required attachment.
 Counted in the page limit.
 Refer to the NOFO for detailed instructions.
 Provide table of contents specific to this document only as the first page.

-Application Section Form Type Instruction HRSA/Program Guidelines SF-424A Budget Information - Form Pages 1-2 to support structured budget for the request of award funds.
+SF-424A Budget Information - Non-Construction Programs Form Pages 1-2 to support structured budget for the request of Non-construction related funds.
 Required.
 Not counted in the page limit.
-Budget Narrative Attachment Form Form Supports the upload of Budget Narrative.
+Budget Narrative File(s) Attachment Form Form Supports the upload of Mandatory Budget Narrative.
 Required.
 Not counted in the page limit.

-Mandatory Budget Narrative Attachment Must be uploaded in Budget Narrative Attachment form.
+Application Section Form Type Instructions HRSA/Program Guidelines Mandatory Budget Narrative Attachment Must be uploaded in Budget Narrative File(s) Attachment form.
 Required attachment.
 Counted in the page limit.
-Refer to the Section 5.1.v of this SF-424 Application Guide and the NOFO for detailed instructions.
-Project/Performance Site Location(s) 4 Form Supports primary and 299 additional sites in structured form.
+Refer to the Section 4.1.v of this SF-424 Application Guide and the NOFO for detailed instructions.
+Project/Performance Site Location(s) 3 Form Supports primary and 299 additional sites in structured form.
 Required.
 Not counted in the page limit.
 Additional Performance Site Location(s) 3 Attachment Can be uploaded in the SF-424 Performance Site Location(s) form.
 Single document with all additional site location(s) If this attachment is included, it will be counted in the page limit.
 Grants.gov Lobbying Form Form Supports required lobbying assurances.
 Required.
 Not counted in the page limit.
 Disclosure of Lobbying Activities (SF-LLL) Form Supports structured data for lobbying activities.
-Optional, as applicable: Not counted in the page limit.
+Optional, as applicable.
+Not counted in the page limit.
 Key Contacts Form Form Submit direct contact information for all principals and key personnel.
 Required.
 Not counted in the page limit.
 Note: HRSA requires the "Middle Name" for each principal and key personnel submitted on the Key Contacts Form.
 If the principal, key personnel has no middle name, insert "N/A" on the Key Contacts Form.
 Attachments Form Form Supports up to 15 numbered attachments.
 This form only contains the attachment list.
 Not counted in the page limit.
+Attachments 1-15 Attachment Can be uploaded in Attachments Form 1- 15.
+Refer to the attachment table provided in the NOFO for specific sequence.
+Unless the NOFO says otherwise, attachments are counted in the page limit.

-4 Changes to improve grant award data accuracy have led HHS to require that applicant street addresses (SF-424 cover page and Project/Performance Site Location Form) contain a valid 9-digit zip code.
-Use the following USPS.com link to find your 9-digit zip code: USPS Look Up ZIP Code.
+3 Changes to improve grant award data accuracy have led HHS to require that applicant street addresses (SF-424 cover page and Project/Performance Site Location Form) contain a valid 9-digit zip code.
+Use the following USPS.com link to find your 9-digit zip code.